frantastic7/4fun/README.md

 3. SNEK - The classic game of Snake adapted for the browser
 4. WWA - Web Weather App, made by using openweather api
 5. Password Generator - web app to generate secure passwords (JS)
+6. Translator - web based translator with 90+ languages and built-in text2speech

 Coming soon :